zonemaster/zonemaster/docs/public/configuration/gui/building-custom-gui.md

 git pull
 ```

-### Add your customization
+## Add customization

-Now it is time to do your customization.
-In the simple case, update [config.ts].
-To simplify the following steps, you should probably do
+From there, you can start to do your own customization.
+The simplest case only
+requires an update to [config.ts].
+See [README] for more details.

+You should then save any changed file by doing
-`git checkout -b MY-BRANCH`, `git add FILE` and `git commit -m 'What did I do?'`
+`git checkout -b MY-BRANCH`, `git add FILE(S)` and `git commit -m 'What did I do?'`
 (see [Git tutorial]).

-### Build Zonemaster-GUI package
+## Build installation package

 When building you should have a clean repository.
 Clean means that all temporary
-files are removed.
-When cleaning added changes not added to a Git branch also
+(i.e. non-versioned) files are removed.
-risk of being removed, which is probably intentional.

 1. List all files and changes that will be removed with next step.